Editorial Standards

 - Use Schedule 1 for unemployment, state tax refunds, pre‑2019 alimony received, business, rental, farm results, gambling winnings, and many “other income” items, plus educator expenses, student loan interest, HSA and IRA deductions, self‑employed tax and health insurance, and more.

-- 2024 adds line 8v for digital‑asset ordinary income not reported elsewhere, for example staking or certain fork income.
+- For 2025, line 8v carries digital‑asset ordinary income not reported elsewhere, for example staking or certain fork income.

 What Schedule 1 Is And When You Need It